 Since the 1940s, the population and area of University Park have remained relatively stable at 23,000 residents and 3.8 square miles.
 The city is now surrounded by Dallas on three sides and the Town of Highland Park to the south.
 The city’s unique character, high property values, and low tax rate have been steadily maintained.

-History of University Park Video Presentation:
+History of University Park Video Presentations: